 The convergence of AI, IoT and data analytics have opened up innumerable opportunities across industries.
 I have an interesting job of working in these domains while interacting with different customers.
 Viewing their digital transformation journeys from up close, allows me to understand their challenges, perspectives and needs better.
 Considering that these technologies are still emerging and offer a lot of potential across applications, there is a need to have conversations around these topics to understand AIoT and its role in digital transformation from different lenses.

 Bosch Conversations is an initiative to bring together industry experts to demystify new age technologies and help people understand how they can leverage these technologies to sustain, thrive and grow in a rapidly changing world.
-The recent discussion on ‘How things and data are together driving business transformation’, was led by speakers who are actively working in this space – Head of IoT Practice, Bosch SDS.
-Partner, & Company, Principal Partner Leader, and Business Area Head - Engineering for Digital, Bosch SDS.
+The recent discussion on ‘How things and data are together driving business transformation’, was led by speakers who are actively working in this space – Uday Prabhu, Head of IoT Practice, Bosch SDS.
+Michael Schallehn, Partner, Bain & Company, Prashanth Adiraju, Principal Partner Leader, AWS and Raghavendra Kulkarni, Business Area Head - Engineering for Digital, Bosch SDS.

 These stalwarts shared some thought-provoking insights on AIoT trends and their implications on the whole industrial ecosystem.